sashikamw/BallerinaSamples/Ballerina0.87/Filtering/README.md

 ##### **How to run this sample**

-Go to /home/sashika/Apps/Applications/Ballerina/BallerinaSamples and execute "../ballerina-tools-0.87/bin/ballerina run service FilterMediator"
+Download the ballerina0.87 samples and go to "Ballerina0.87" directory.
+Then execute "<Ballerina_HOME>/bin/ballerina run service Filtering/"

 ##### **Invoking the services**